SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Phases of Destruction

 Fortunately for the ecosystems they inhabit, trolls can't be active all the time.
 Their natural behavior is to hunt relentlessly for a few days, then return to their dens to rest for as much as a week.
-Patient troll hunters can wait for this torpor and catch their quarry by surprise-though the cost of waiting can be high thanks to the damage a troll might do in the meantime.
+Patient troll hunters can wait for this torpor and catch their quarry by surprise—though the cost of waiting can be high thanks to the damage a troll might do in the meantime.

 ### Strange Mutations